danielsddd/NLP-project/youtube_collector/README.md

 ## Support

-For issues specific to this project, contact the group members or post on the course forum.
+For issues specific to this project, contact the group members.